opensourcemaintenancefee/web/src/content/docs/consumers/faq.md

 That's fine.
 You can download the project's source code and follow the Open Source license for the software.
 Do not open issues.
 Do not ask questions.
 Do not download releases.

-If you find yourself returning to check on issues, or review answers to questions others ask, or download updates to the source code, you are still _using_ the project and need to pay the Maintenance Fee.
+However, if you find yourself returning to check on issues or review answers to questions others ask, you are still _using_ the project and need to pay the Maintenance Fee.

 ### Q: I paid the fee, why aren't the maintainers fixing my bugs and answering my questions now?